dbayardAWS/kinesis-labs/lab1/README.md

 ```

-When the code is running, you should see output like this:
+When the code is running, the stock.py program is continually creating JSON messages with stock symbols and prices and sending them to the ExampleInputStream Kinesis Data Stream.
+You should see output like this:

 ![screenshot](images/stock5.png)

 Leave the stock.py producer code running in its terminal tab for now.
-The stock.py program is now constantly sending messages to our ExampleInputStream Kinesis Data Stream.

 ### Edit and launch the readStream.py Consumer